 Why does the air dry out?

-Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
-Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
-This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+The colder air changes the makeup of the air during the winter.
+Cold air doesn’t hold as much moisture as warm air, which you likely notice when you experience dry skin and chapped lips.
+Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over your home’s humidity.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier circulates the moisture more reliably and in the greatest capacity, too, which will help you reach your indoor comfort.
+Humidification is more than just adding moisture to the air in your home.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier distributes the moisture more regularly and in the ultimate capacity too, which will help you reach your indoor comfort.

 - Adding a humidifier can help improve skin irritations and dry skin.